How to Tune a Uke for Beginners

 Tune the C string to the same note that you get from the fifth fret of the G string.
 The only thing to make sure of is that you're tuning it one octave lower than the note you hear on the G string.

 Next, play the fourth fret of the C string.
 That note is an E. Tune the next string down to the same note that you hear on that fret.
 Repeat the process with the fifth fret of the E string, tuning your A string to the note that you hear.

 This process requires a little bit of ear training, but it's definitely possible to tune your ukulele without the help of any technology.
 That's how people have tuned their instruments for most of ukulele history!

 Don't get too down on yourself if you're not great at it right away, though, even if you have a tuner.
 Hearing pitches and adjusting the instrument to them is a difficult thing to do.

 Even a lot of seasoned veterans get hung up on whether something is sharp or flat sometimes.
 Once you get the ukulele strings in tune, though, you can start to learn easy ukulele songs that build your confidence.

 After a while, you'll have a large arsenal of ukulele chords that you can use to figure out more complex songs.

-Want to Learn More about The Ukulele?
+Want to Learn More How to Tune a Ukulele?

 The ukulele is a great instrument for anyone who's just learning to play stringed instruments.
 You can use at as a way to relax and hear some music, or you could work your way up to playing very complex pieces.